-- (1) Yield on issuance date including the effects of discounts on the notes, settlements of interest rate contracts and the amortization of financing costs. - (2) No principal amounts are due prior to maturity.
+(1) Yield on issuance date including the effects of discounts on the notes, settlements of interest rate contracts and the amortization of financing costs.

 The indenture relating to the unsecured senior notes contains certain financial restrictions and requirements, including (1) a leverage ratio not to exceed 60%, (2) a secured debt leverage ratio not to exceed 50%, (3) an interest coverage ratio of greater than 1.50, and (4) an unencumbered asset value of not less than 150% of unsecured debt.
 At June 30, 2017, BPLP was in compliance with each of these financial restrictions and requirements.